 Let's dig into washing dishes by hand.
 Have you ever asked yourself this - when the bubbles disappear from the hot water pot is it still effective?
 Understand that with soap I mean cleaning detergent and its purpose is to emulsify grease from the dishes.
 It was my assumption that detergents form bubbles, but once they are gone it implies that all the detergent has been used and it's time to add more.
 Sounds like a normal notion, for people that wash dishes by hand, right?
 This is where dishwashing by hand differs so much from dishwashers.

 Practically everybody uses too much detergent.
 If there are bubbles forming after applying then, it's too much.
 The bubbles aren't necessary for the detergent to do its job properly, more like it's necessary for us to know that we have applied enough.
 Actually cleaning detergents are designed to produce bubbles when you've applied too much, not the other way around.
 When the bubbles disappear that doesn't mean the detergent has been used up.
 As long as the grease gets off from the dishes the soap is doing its job properly.

-Is a dishwasher more cost effective, indeed it is, but is it more efficient, that is another story.
+Is a dishwasher more cost-effective, indeed it is but is it more efficient, that is another story.
 Dishwashing machines are owned by people with busier and busier time schedules and dishwashing is only a time-consuming task, for which they don't have the time.
-Depends on how much you value your time.
+It depends on how much you value your time.
 I personally don't trust dishwashers, I've seen results and not all are satisfactory.
-The dishwashers might really be more cost effective, but in my opinion not efficient enough.
+The dishwashers might really be more cost-effective, but in my opinion not efficient enough.